 Google Cloud also has a Region Picker, a tool to help select a region based on these other factors, including where traffic is coming from and products available.

 One caveat worth mentioning here is that, based on the GHG Protocol, there are actually two methods to track emissions from electricity production: market-based and location-based.
 With the market-based method, emissions are calculated based on the electricity that businesses have chosen to purchase.
 For example, the business could decide to contract and purchase electricity produced by renewable energy sources like solar and wind.
-For these types of centers, the location based method of fetching via API does not make sense, and you will have to rely on the provider's published data.
+For these types of centres, the location based method of fetching via API does not make sense, and you will have to rely on the provider's published data.

 AWS aims to power operations with 100% renewable energy by 2025.
 As a result, they have several regions listed that are powered by more than 95% renewable energy on the Amazon sustainability website.
 In 2022, the electricity consumed in 19 AWS regions was attributable to 100% renewable energy.
 For these cases, using local carbon intensity data from Electricity Maps API would not be an accurate estimate.